GrimAnticheat/Grim/README.md

 ### Full world replication

 * The anticheat keeps a replica of the world for each player
-* The replica is created by listening to chunk data packets and block changes
+* The replica is created by listening to chunk data packets, block places, and block changes
 * On all versions, chunks are compressed to 16-64 kb per chunk using palettes
 * Using this cache, the anticheat can safety access the world state
 * Per player cache allows for multithreaded design
 * Sending players fake blocks with packets is safe and does not lead to falses
 * The world is recreated for each player to allow lag compensation
+* Client sided blocks cause no issues with packet based blocks.
+Block glitching does not false the anticheat.

 ### Latency compensation

 * World changes are queue'd until they reach the player
 * This means breaking blocks under a player does not false the anticheat
 * Everything from flying status to movement speed will be latency compensated

+### Inventory compensation

+* The player's inventory is tracked to prevent ghost blocks at high latency, and other errors

 ### Secure by design, not obscurity